-If the coolant temperature display begins to flash and the high coolant temperature indicator comes on for no apparent reason, pull safely to the side of the road.
+If the coolant temperature display begins to flash, and the high coolant temperature indicator/warning indicator go on for no apparent reason, pull safely to the side of the road.
 If possible, park in a shady area.

 Continuing to ride with an overheated engine can cause serious engine damage.